Thyrotropin TRH (25mg)

 Research and Clinical Studies

-Thyrotropin Peptide and Amyotrophic Lateral Sclerosis
+Thyrotropin Releasing Peptide and Amyotrophic Lateral Sclerosis

-Researchers are considering the potential function of Thyrotropin in Amyotrophic Lateral Sclerosis (ALS).
-Researchers suggest that Thyrotropin may act as a neuromodulator during the hyperactivity of the hypothalamic nervous system, which may assert some mitigation of Amyotrophic Lateral Sclerosis (ALS) symptoms.(8)
+Researchers are considering the potential function of Thyrotropin in Amyotrophic Lateral Sclerosis (ALS).(8) Researchers suggest that Thyrotropin may act as a neuromodulator during the hyperactivity of the hypothalamic nervous system, which may assert some mitigation of Amyotrophic Lateral Sclerosis (ALS) symptoms.(9)

-Thyrotropin Peptide and Behavioral Research
+Thyrotropin Releasing Peptide and Behavioral Research

-In another study,(11) 44 subjects were presented with the "Thyrotropin test".
+In another study,(12) 44 subjects were presented with the "Thyrotropin test".
 Out of the 44 test subjects, 19 exhibited an apparently blunted response to the test, indicating possible hypothyroidism, whereas 6 exhibited an apparently higher response to the test.
 Five of these subjects with a high augmented response were reported to naturally produce antithyroid antibodies.
 Through this study, researchers posited that the peptide may serve to indicate improper functioning of the thyroid gland, or determine any possible behavioral depressors.

-Thyrotropin Peptide and Blood Pressure
+Thyrotropin Releasing Peptide and Blood Pressure

 In one clinical study which sought to conduct diagnostic tests on test subjects, it was suggested by the researchers that the peptide might contribute to an elevation in blood pressure rate.
-In this study,(12) eight subjects were examined one day before, the day after, and four weeks after heart surgery.
+In this study,(13) eight subjects were examined one day before, the day after, and four weeks after heart surgery.
 All these subjects were given Thyrotropin.
 While the peptide did not appear to induce any significant changes in the levels of heart rate and thyroid hormones, the blood pressure rates reportedly increased on all three days.
-These results indicate that Thyrotropin may lead to increased blood pressure rates, and hence it is important for the clinical researcher to be aware of the subjects' pre-existing heart conditions when it comes to peptide administration.
+These results indicate that Thyrotropin may lead to increased blood pressure rates, and hence it is important for the clinical researcher to be aware of the subjects' pre-existing heart conditions when it comes to peptide experimentation.

 Thyrotropin peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.